tecnalia-advancedmanufacturing-robotics/ros_pkg_gen/README.md

   * update: if the requested file is generated, refuse it
   * apply more code static checking
   * if no dependency is provided, the system is not accepting doing the generation.
-    Check if (i) thw message is appropriate, (ii) if the generation should be performed anyhow
+    Check if (i) the message is appropriate, (ii) if the generation should be performed anyhow
   * Decide on the insertion per default to `cmake_module` in the required packages
   * Enhance executable definition in CMakeLists when a library is to be added
   * Handle user-provided dependencies for find_package